peach bourbon pork tenderloin

 1. Preheat oven to 400°F. Slice the tops off the garlic heads to expose the cloves.
 Drizzle with olive oil, wrap in foil, and roast for 20 minutes until soft and golden.

-2. You can roast a whole head of garlic at once and squeeze out the cloves as needed.
+2. You can roast multiple heads of garlic at once and squeeze out the cloves as needed.
 Leftover roasted garlic keeps in the fridge for up to a week and makes everything better.

 3. Meanwhile, peel and cube the Yukon Gold potatoes.
 Boil in salted water for 10 to 12 minutes until fork tender.
 Drain well.

-5. For the silkiest purée, push the potatoes through a ricer or fine mesh sieve before mixing in the butter and cream.
+5. For the silkiest purée, work the potatoes through a ricer or fine mesh sieve as you mash, after the butter and cream go in.
 The texture difference is worth the extra step.

 Make the Peach Bourbon Glaze